 AWS Config Rules is a new set of cloud governance capabilities that allow IT Administrators to define guidelines for provisioning and configuring AWS resources and then continuously monitor compliance with those guidelines.
 AWS Config Rules lets you choose from a set of pre-built rules based on common AWS best practices or custom rules that you define.
 For example, ensure EBS volumes are encrypted, EC2 instances are properly tagged, and Elastic IP addresses (EIPs) are attached to instances.
 AWS Config Rules can continuously monitor configuration changes to your AWS resources and provides a new dashboard to track compliance status.
 Using Config Rules, an IT Administrator can quickly determine when and how a resource went out of compliance.

-AWS Config Rules is now available in the US East (N. Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt) and Asia Pacific (Tokyo) regions.
+AWS Config Rules is now available in the US East (N. Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore) and Asia Pacific (Sydney) regions.

 You can view continuously updated details of all configuration attributes of your AWS resources.
 You are notified via Amazon Simple Notification Service (SNS) of the updated configuration and the specific changes from the previous state, and you can process these notifications programmatically.